 Melbourne/Naarm – Australia’s largest and most liveable city

-Ranked as the most liveable city in Australia, and third most liveable in the world, Melbourne is Australia’s largest city and its sporting and cultural capital.
+Ranked as the most liveable city in Australia, and fourth most liveable in the world, Melbourne is Australia’s largest city and its sporting and cultural capital.

 Sitting elegantly on the banks of the Yarra River, Melbourne is an eclectic mix of old and new.
 The CBD is crisscrossed by bustling laneways filled with art, coffee and food, punctuated by the ‘ding ding’ of the tram network.
 In the Southbank area, the Melbourne Arts Precinct is the site of Arts Centre Melbourne – a performing arts complex – and the National Gallery of Victoria, with Australian and First Nations Art.
 Considered the Australia’s home of sport, Melbourne hosts a multitude of sporting events throughout the year including the Australian Formula One, test matches at Melbourne Cricket Ground, Australian Rules and Association Football codes, the Australian Open tennis, and Rugby Union and League.

-Naarm is the Indigenous name for the area known as Melbourne and Naarm is the traditional lands of the Kulin Nation.
+Naarm is the Indigenous name for the area known as Melbourne, and Naarm is the traditional lands of the Kulin Nation.
 The Kulin Nation is a collective of five Aboriginal clans: Wurundjeri, Boonwurrung, Wathaurrung, Taungurung and Dja DjaWrung.
 Their collective territory extends around Port Phillip and Western Port, up into the Great Dividing Range and the Loddon and Goulburn River valleys.
-The Kulin nation has inhabited the area for an estimated 40,000 years and prior to colonisation was a nation or more than 20,000 people.
+The Kulin Nation has inhabited the area for an estimated 40,000 years and prior to colonisation was a nation of more than 20,000 people.

 The modern Melbourne was founded in 1835 and was officially declared a city in 1847.
 Melbourne’s grid layout, created by Robert Hoddle in 1837, was designed as a city within a park, surrounded by nature, that could grow in a sustainable way.
 Thanks to the discovery of gold in Victoria the 1850s, Melbourne earned the nickname ‘Marvellous Melbourne’ and attracted thousands of migrants in the hopes of striking gold.
 The gold decade (1851-61) was a period of spectacular growth, prompting building of grand sandstone buildings still standing today on Collins Street.